A first-timer’s guide to Italy’s most cinematic region — from mountain marvels and mirror-like lakes to alpine towns that feel like Wes Anderson sets!

 - San Candido / Dobbiaco – Quaint, quiet, and near Lago di Braies and Tre Cime.

-Where you stay depends on what you want to do.
+Tip: Where you stay depends on what you want to do.
 Hiking?
 Stay near the trailheads.
 Want postcard views from your balcony?
 Pick one of the alpine villages above the valley floor.

 Top 10 Things To Do in The Dolomites, Italy (2025):

-🚡 Scenic Drives & Cable Cars
+🥾 Dolomites Hiking & Cable Cars

-- Drive the Great Dolomites Road (SS241)
+- Great Dolomites Road (SS241) – Epic scenic drive from Bolzano to Cortina

-2. Hike the Tre Cime di Lavaredo Circuit (South Tyrol)
+1. Hike the Tre Cime di Lavaredo Circuit (South Tyrol)

 Image Credits: In A Faraway Land